 The caustic Mencken of later years is not part of the CBS story, but became the focus of the NBC broadcast a month later.

-NBC’s Biographies in Sound broadcast its profile in a more journalistic or documentary style, as “The Bitter Byline.”
+NBC’s Biography in Sound broadcast its profile in a more journalistic or documentary style, as “The Bitter Byline.”
 It featured soundbites of Mencken himself, living up to the title of the episode, along with reminiscences and analysis from a variety of experts.

 Among others, novelist James T. Farrell, journalist Alistair Cooke and Mencken biographer William Manchester discuss Mencken’s life and works, his respect for truth, his early championing of young writers, his use of language, his hand-washing habits, and his feelings about Germany and Hitler.